-We consist of five distinct divisions-Campus Eateries, Residence Dining, Great Hall Catering, Western Vending Services and Conference Services as well as providing contract management to Ivey School of Business.
-While each area has its individual market sector, we are part of the same team, working toward common goals.
+We consist of five distinct teams - Campus Eateries, Residence Dining, Great Hall Catering, Conference Services, and Vending Services, and provide contract management to the Ivey School of Business.
+While each area serves a specific clientele, we are all part of the same team and work collectively towards shared outcomes.